OCA-Creations/Mack/README.md

 ## Requirements

 - macOS 13.0+
-- iOS Support not yet available, still a WIP
+- iOS/iPadOS Support not yet available, still a WIP with many features not at all available
 - Swift 5.5+ (not tested below 5.8)
 - Xcode 14.0+